Spanish

 Spain’s cultural achievements are studied in light of the country’s unique historical and social reality through the use of historical, artistic, architectural, cinematic and literary sources.
 Cross-cultural awareness is enhanced through exercises that compare Spanish and American society.
 Classes are in English.
 No knowledge of Spanish required.
 This course may contain an optional travel component offered before or after the semester or during spring break.

-SPA 311 Latin American Cultures 3 Credits
+SPA 311 Latin American and Latinx Cultures 3 Credits

 SPA 312 Latinx Cultures 3 Credits